-How to Optimize Your Google Business Profile
+How to Optimize Your Google Business Profile in NE Florida

 Claiming your Google Business Profile is step one.
 Optimizing it is a different job entirely.